stuart-thackray/nitrogen_togglebox/README.md

 There are additional settings that are possible such as using icons/in the text infomation, multiple lines of text, animation speeds.
 Refer to [Bootstrap Toggle](http://www.bootstraptoggle.com/) for these.

-The elements suppost postbacks and you can check if the togglebox has changed using wf:q(.)
+The elements suppost postbacks and you can check if the togglebox has changed using wf:q/1